nshang88/nshang88/README.md

 - 👋 Hi, I’m @nshang88
 - 👀 I’m interested in research using data science and machine learning
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently working on data science
 - 💞️ I’m looking to collaborate on data science
 - 📫 You can reach me at https://www.linkedin.com/in/ning-shangguan/